 - Problems with urinating and bowel movements

-The doctor will do a pelvic exam.
+The provider will do a pelvic exam.
 They may also do some tests like a pelvic ultrasound.
 They have to be sure that the problem is imperforate hymen and not another problem.
-The doctor may recommend that the girl see a specialist to make sure that the diagnosis is imperforate hymen.
+The provider may recommend that the girl see a specialist to make sure that the diagnosis is imperforate hymen.

 A minor surgery can fix an imperforate hymen.
 The surgeon makes a small cut or incision and removes the extra hymen membrane.

-- Girls who are diagnosed with imperforate hymen as babies usually have surgery when they are older and have just started puberty.
+- Girls who are diagnosed with imperforate hymen as babies most often have surgery when they are older and have just started puberty.
 Their breasts are starting to grow and they have a little bit of pubic hair.
 But they do not have their period yet.

 - Girls who are diagnosed when they are older have the same surgery.
 The surgeon also makes sure that the old menstrual blood comes out.